BardezAnAvatar/Starbound-bardez-frackin-liquids-radioactive/README.md

 - [Frackin' Universe](https://steamcommunity.com/sharedfiles/filedetails/?id=729480149)
 - [mORE Liquids](https://steamcommunity.com/sharedfiles/filedetails/?id=1318339314) (for inspiration)

+This repo was branched off of [Starbound-bardez-ore-liquids-frackin](https://github.com/BardezAnAvatar/Starbound-bardez-ore-liquids-frackin) and its original commit history reflects that of its originating repo

 This mod does the following:

 - [X] Adds in more liquids based on Frackin' Universe radioactive ores/isotopes/rods: